rn-utd/3354-Ctrl-Alt-Defeat/README.md

 So, join us at Ctrl-Alt-Defeat, where the only thing easier than booking your ticket is enjoying the concert itself.
 Get ready to click, laugh a little, and dive into the music scene with ease! 🎫🎸🎉

-We suggest testing library to confirm the format of the input.
-One of the test is for date selection and the other if for name and number of tickets.
+We implemented test cases to confirm the format of the input.
+One of the test is for date selection and the other is for name and number of tickets.